All Episodes

 Great to have you.

-Telephone number is 800 28282 if you want to be on the program in the email address L Rushbo at EIBNet.com.
+If you want to be on the program and the email address, El Rushpo at EIBnet.com.

 I think the latest is that you just can't walk in and buy one.

-You got to reserve one.
+You've got to reserve one.

 You have to either order one online or reserve an appointment to go in and look at them.

-But walk-ins, at least for the time being not permitted, I guess that's because of limited stock or supply, and maybe it's because they just they want to spend a lot of time.
+And maybe it's because they just, they want to spend a lot of time.

-They've allotted 15 minutes per customer for a try-on session where they can show you the various kinds and the bands and all that sort of thing.
+They've allotted 15 minutes per customer for a try on session where they can show you the various kinds and the bands and all that sort of thing.

 But only one Apple store in Florida is going to have, and I don't know which one, I don't know where.

-Only one limited supply of the expensive watch.
+Only one, limited supply of the expensive watch.

-But anyway, since uh since the CEO Tim Cook has inserted the company, as well as himself into the American, well, essentially a culture war that's going on in the political process.
+But anyway, since the CEO Tim Cook has inserted the company, as well as himself, into the American, well, essentially the culture war that's going on in the political process, I thought that they might want to use the Apple Watch as, I don't know, a way to advance corporate beliefs.

-Now we know that the Apple Watch has many purposes, one of which is to promote your health.
+Now, we know that the Apple Watch has many purposes, one of which is to promote your health.

-And in light of that, the first hour, one some of my suggestions were that the watch could warn you when you are facing a bigot.
+And in light of that, the first hour, some of my suggestions were that the watch could warn you when you are facing a bigot.

-When you are talking to a homophobe, the watch and its sensors somehow would know.
+When you are talking to a homophobe, the watch and its sensors somehow would know or take a wild guess and advise you.

 It wouldn't be difficult at all for the watch to be programmed via GPS, that if you venture anywhere near Ferguson, that you would be warned and alerted with all kinds of taps on your wrist from the watch.